 Yirgacheffe coffee is from southern Ethiopia and is one of the best coffees in the world.
 In this post, you’ll learn about Ethiopian Yirgacheffe: how to roast, brew, and pair this delicious drink.

-Yirgacheffe coffee plants thrive in Ethiopia's tropical climate.
-They rely on the tropical forests to protect the coffee plants.
-Coffee farming is the number one trade in Yirgacheffe due to the abundance of crops and the significant world-wide popularity of Yirgacheffe coffee.
+Yirgacheffe coffee plants thrive in Ethiopia’s tropical climate.
+They rely on tropical forests to protect coffee plants.
+Coffee farming is the number one trade in Yirgacheffe due to the abundance of crops and the significant worldwide popularity of Yirgacheffe coffee.

 Avid coffee fans enjoy the Yirgacheffe bean’s unique fruity flavor that changes drastically depending on the processing and brewing technique used.